Corporate Services Contact Us

 Cheating Involving Valuable Security

-If the act of cheating results in influencing the deceived person to transfer property or make/alter/destroy valuable security, the penalty is imprisonment for seven years or fine or both (Section 318(4).
+If the act of cheating results in influencing the deceived person to transfer property or make/alter/destroy valuable security, the penalty is imprisonment for seven years or a fine or both (Section 318(4).

 Legal Analysis and Important Observations